• Nothing Found

 Wheelchair Accessible Taxis in Hamburg

-Most Hamburg taxis can easily hold a foldable wheelchair in the trunk at no additional cost.
-However, wheelchair accessible taxis for electric wheelchairs or mobility scooters can’t be found on the street at any time.
-If you wish to pre-book a fully accessible taxi service in Hamburg with an electrically operated and controlled ramp, you may contact MaxiTaxi or RolliEXPRESS.
+Most Hamburg taxis can easily store a foldable wheelchair in the trunk at no additional cost.
+However, wheelchair-accessible taxis for electric wheelchairs or mobility scooters are difficult to find on the street.
+If you wish to pre-book a fully accessible Hamburg taxi service with an electrically operated and controlled ramp, you can contact MaxiTaxi or RolliEXPRESS.

 Safety and Complaints about Hamburg Taxis

-Even though Hamburg taxi companies operate under strict regulations, there is still a small chance that the driver might try to take a longer route to increase the kilometres recorded on the meter.
-If that is the case, first of all, make sure to ask for a receipt at the end of the ride.
-If possible, make sure to write down the taxi number and driver’s unique ID number (this should always be on display in the taxi) and then contact the taxi company that your driver cooperates with.
-You can also file an official complaint at the Taxi Office through an online complaint form (available only in German).
+Even though Hamburg taxi companies operate under strict regulations, there is still a small chance that the driver might try to take a longer route to increase the number of kilometers recorded against the meter.
+In this instance, first of all, be sure to ask for a receipt at the end of the ride.
+If possible, write down the taxi number and driver’s unique ID number (this should always be on display in the taxi) and then contact the taxi company directly.
+You can also file an official complaint at the Taxi Office via an online complaint form (available only in German).

 Frequently asked questions